kkiningh/cs448h-project/Proposal.md

 Deliverables
 ---
-I envision two major deliverables
+I envision two major deliverables:

 - A program that can take in some form of netlist and produce a placement.
 - A comparison between my solution and some other solution (i.e. simulated annealing)

 Note that the final solution is not intended to be competitive with cutting edge research or commercial products.